Ghosts of retail past

 No doubt this year we’ll see more long-standing retail brands join Sears on the list of closures.
 Those companies looking to innovate their way back into relevancy will need to engage their customers differently than they have in the past.
 The J. Crews, Pier 1’s, and Neiman Marcuses of the industry should take notice.

-To learn more about how omnichannel retail is being used by industry leaders to transform the customer lifecycle, join our newsletter.Tags: Analytics, BI, Big Data, big-box, brick-and-mortar, Business Intelligence, Machine Learning, multichannel, omnichannel, predictive analytics, retail apocalypse
+To learn more about how omnichannel retail is being used by industry leaders to transform the customer lifecycle, check out our retail e-book.Tags: Analytics, BI, Big Data, big-box, brick-and-mortar, Business Intelligence, Machine Learning, multichannel, omnichannel, predictive analytics, retail apocalypse